open-metadata/OpenMetadata/docs/open-source-community/developer/build-code-run-tests.md

 ## Prerequisites

-Firt of all you need to make sure you are using maven 3.5.x or higher and JDK 11 or higher.
+First of all, you need to make sure you are using maven 3.5.x or higher and JDK 11 or higher.

 ## Building